 Texas Children's Hospital Global Health Corps physicians are required to participate in a four-week pre-service training program offered in Houston, Texas each year in July.
 This training includes courses in HIV/AIDS and tropical medicine.
 The pre-service training is an approved certification course for the American Society of Tropical Medicine and Hygiene.

-Applications for placements in 2018 – 2019 are now closed.
-Please contact Patricia English if you would like to learn more about the Texas Children's Global Health Corps.
+Recruitment for GHC positions in 2019 has closed.
+Please contact Patricia English if you would like to learn more about the Texas Children's Global Health Corps or to enquire about potential off-cycle openings.